larsjx/phase-0/week-2/solo-reflection.md

-# Reflections on Solo Challenge 2.8 - Your Website, part 2
+# Reflections on Solo Challenge 2.8

 ## How was your experience translating a wireframe into HTML?